mikavir/casa-quest/README.md

 - **houseChecks**
 - **houseViewing**

 Initially, I did have seven collections to accomodate for the feature of a blog.
-However I realized that the Minimum Viable Product (MVP) should focus on organizing house information rather than creating blog posts.
+However, I realized that the Minimum Viable Product (MVP) should focus on organizing house information rather than creating blog posts.
 This insight led me to eliminate the blog post feature and concentrate on achieving the core MVP.
 Below was the initial ERD of my project using [Lucid chart](www.lucidchart.com).

 ![erd](documentation/database/erd.png)